-M-Commerce and Wireless communication technology
+- M-Commerce and Wireless communication technology

 - Scope of mobile--commerce

 - Principles of mobile commerce

-- Benefits of mobile commerce
+- > Benefits of mobile commerce

 - Limitations of mobile commerce

-- Mobile commerce framework
+- ➤ Mobile commerce framework

 - Mobile commerce business models

 - M-commerce applications

 - E-government and E-governance

 - Stages of E-governance

-- Importance of E-government
+- > Importance of E-government

 - National E-governance Plan

-- ➢ Need of E-governance
+- ➤ Need of E-governance

 - E-governance experiences in India

 This chapter introduces the M-commerce and E-governance.
-Mobile Commerce, also known as mcommerce, is defined as the process of performing business transactions using handheld mobile devices which are connected through wireless networks.
+Mobile Commerce, also known as m-commerce, is defined as the process of performing business transactions using handheld mobile devices which are connected through wireless networks.
 E-Governance is defined as the use of information and communication technologies, and particularly the internet, as a tool to achieve better government.
-Section 11.3 to 11.12 discusses about the M-commerce and section 11.13 to 11.21 discusses about E-governance.
+Section 9.3 to 9.12 discusses about the M-commerce and section 9.13 to 9.21 discusses about E-governance.

-11.2 M-COMMERCE
+9.2 M-COMMERCE

 Mobile Commerce, also known as m-commerce, is defined as the process of performing business transactions using handheld mobile devices which are connected through wireless networks.
 The business transactions may range from buying and selling goods, making mobile payments, downloading audio/video contents, playing online games, using numerous software applications or getting mobile tickets.
 The mobile devices include cellular phones, handheld computers such as palmtops or laptops, pagers, smartphones and Personal Digital Assistants (PDA).
 The mobile users can access internet through these devices without any wired connection or a computer.
 Powered with the emerging technology based on Wireless Application Protocol (WAP), m- commerce employs web ready micro browsers in these mobile devices to surf through the internet anytime, anywhere on earth.
 WAP-enabled smartphones equipped with Bluetooth technology offer fax, e-mail and phone capabilities to the user to facilitate business transactions while in transit.
 Such smartphones are becoming so popular that most business houses have adopted m-commerce as the more efficient method of reaching to the customers or communicating with other business partners.
 The content delivery over wireless mobile devices has become much faster, safer as well as cheaper.
 The reservation of air/rail/bus tickets through mobile devices saves time and offers peace of mind to numerous passengers.
-Such services are gradually making m-commerce is sometimes referred to as next generation e-commerce.
+Such services are gradually making m-commerce as the method of choice for performing digital business transactions.
+For these reasons, m-commerce is sometimes referred to as next generation e-commerce.

-11.2.1 WIRELESS COMMUNICATION TECHNOLOGY
+9.2.1 WIRELESS COMMUNICATION TECHNOLOGY